 Free from Boko Haram, Nigeria's Chibok girls are kept silent

+In this Thursday, May.
+19, 2016 file photo, Nigeria President Muhammadu Buhari, second right, greets Amina Ali, left, the first rescued Chibok schoolgirl, at the Presidential palace in Abuja, Nigeria.
 She was found wandering in a forest, the first of the nearly 300 Chibok schoolgirls kidnapped by Boko Haram to escape on her own and reach freedom.
-That was in May.
-Since then, Amina Ali Nkeki has been sequestered by Nigeria's intelligence agency, embraced just once by her family months ago.

 Discussions